denismo/aws-iam-ldap-bridge/INSTALL.md

        - Read access to IAM List* and Get* operations.

-1. (Optionally) Customize some properties via the config file
+1. (Optional) Customize some properties via the config file

     The config file is either specified as the iamLdapPropertiesPath Java property, or is at /etc/iam_ldap.conf.
 The file has Java property files format.